(Click on any photo to be taken

 Google Slides or Seesaw.
 Directions are included in your download for

+both.
 Pages can also be printed or virtually assigned as

 needed.